- Module Code:

 - The student will understand the marriage law including nullity, divorce and post-divorce property settlement.
 The student will also understand how law treats those who are unmarried and those who are in registered civil partnerships;

 - The student will become aware of issues pertaining to violence within the home and family from the perspective of both adults and children.
-The course will also facilitate an understanding of the multiple ways in which reproductive technologies have changed our understanding of who is a child's parents.
+The module will also facilitate an understanding of the multiple ways in which reproductive technologies have changed our understanding of who is a child's parents.
 Similarly the relationships, obligations and responsibilities between parents and children.
 The State's duty to protect the rights of children will also be a focus;

 Method of assessment